node-3d/glfw-raub/README.md

 * `get number currentContext` - what GLFW window is now current.
 * `get number samples` - number of msaa samples passed to the constructor.

+* `get/set string mode` - one of `'windowed', 'borderless', 'fullscreen'`.
+Here `'borderless'` emulates fullscreen by a frameless, screen-sized window.
+This when this property is changed, a new window is created and the old is hidden.
 * `get/set number width|w` - window width.
 * `get/set number height|h` - window height.
 * `get/set [width, height] wh` - window width and height.